 Long-lasting client relationships are ideal, but turnover is common.
 Learn best practices for handling client relationship termination ethically and efficiently.
 Topics include attorney responsibilities during and after termination, property dissemination, invoice and overdue payment collection, and protocol for incoming counsel transition.

-David Firmin, Esq., Altitude Community Law, Lakewood, COMichael C. Kim, Esq.*, Michael C. Kim & Associates, Chicago, ILHoward J. Perl, Esq., AMS, PCAM, Becker, Davie, FL
+David A. Firmin, Esq., Altitude Community Law, Lakewood, COMichael C. Kim, Esq.*, Michael C. Kim & Associates, Chicago, ILHoward J. Perl, Esq., AMS, PCAM, Becker, Davie, FL

 Learn how to leverage technology to accommodate new ideals in business interactions in a landscape of varying generations and demographics.
 Topics include best practices in technology for daily operations, virtual and paperless offices, inter-firm relationships, and methods and styles of communications with your clients and colleagues.